MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentoptions_sharedfoldernameinenvironment.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentOptions.SharedFolderNameInEnvironment

 ## -description

-Display name of the folder used to sharing untrusted item inside the Isolated Windows Environment set by calling [ShareHostFolderForUntrustedItems](isolatedwindowsenvironmentoptions_sharehostfolderforuntrusteditems_1340872862.md).
+**Deprecated.** Display name of the folder used to sharing untrusted item inside the Isolated Windows Environment set by calling [ShareHostFolderForUntrustedItems](isolatedwindowsenvironmentoptions_sharehostfolderforuntrusteditems_1340872862.md).

 ## -property-value

 String

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples